rodneyshupe/Cookbook/Recipes/Entrees/Veg/BeanAndCheeseBurrito.rst

 - 2 pablano peppers
 - 4 large flour tortillas
+- `Refried Beans <#refried-beans>`__ (Note use vegetable oil instead of bacon)
 - `Mexican Rice <#quick-mexican-rice>`__
-- `Refried Beans <#refried-beans>`__ (Note use vegetable oil instead of bacon)
-- 1 cup shreaded jackcheese.
+- 1 cup shredded jack cheese
-- tortilla chips.
+- tortilla chips

 Directions
 ----------

-1. Blacken peppers on grill then leave in paper bag for 10 minutes to steam, remove blackened skin.
-Slice into small strips.
+1. Blacken peppers on grill, then steam in a paper bag 10 minutes; remove blackened skin and slice into small strips.
-2. Heat tortillas.
-Layer burrito; add beans, pepper strips, rice, cheese, then second layer of beans, finially top with a few tortilla chips.
-   Roll burrito, by folding over ends and roll.
+2. Heat tortillas, then layer each burrito: beans, pepper strips, rice, cheese, a second layer of beans, and finally a few tortilla chips.
+Roll, folding over the ends as you go.